ChidinmaCapstoneProject/Capstone_Project/README.md

 <br/><br/>

 **Week 8- ** <br/><br/>

-Changed filtering parameters to id instead of name due to the possibility of more than one user with the same name.
+<p>Changed filtering parameters to id instead of name due to the possibility of more than one user with the same name. <br/>
+Included real time update with mongodb change streams and socket io to enable a real time change when a trainer inserts deletes or updates the trainings.<br/>.
+The real time updates will be made when the trainee is looking for training or if the trainee has booked already.